Lisbon Surf Camp

 Lisbon Surf Villa

 A couple of pretty good surf camps are now popping up along the 14-mile Costa da Caparica.
-However, the Lisbon Surf Villa still reigns supreme in our eyes.
-It’s a classic backpacker surf stay with shared dorm rooms, a shared kitchen, and a sunny garden and pool area.
-It’s 20 minutes’ walk to the beach though sleepy neighborhoods and just has great vibes all round.
+Our current fav is probably lively Gota Dagua (see above) but this one’s a classic backpacker surf stay with shared dorm rooms, a shared kitchen, and a sunny garden and pool area.
+It’s 20 minutes’ walk to the beach though sleepy neighborhoods and just has great vibes all round, plus excellent valley for money.

 We might use affiliate links in this post.
 Basically, you click em’ and we get a little something from your booking or purchase.
 They help us keep offering more and more in-depth surf guides to awesome places all around the globe.
 So, thanks for that!